QCell: Comprehensive Quantum-Mechanical Dataset Spanning Diverse Biomolecular Fragments: Methods

 The selected membranes were simulated with the Lipid21 force field~\cite{dickson2022lipid21}.
 Equilibration involved 20\,ps of NVT at 100\,K followed by 100\,ps of NPT at 300\,K using an anisotropic XY–Z barostat.
 During equilibration, heavy atoms were restrained with a harmonic potential of 5\,kcal/mol/\unit{\angstrom}$^{2}$.
 A 500\,ns production simulation was then performed.

-The resulting trajectories were sampled randomly over 25000 frames, from which fatty acid monomers, dimers and trimers, 1000 per -mer and each phospholipid type, were selected for subsequent steps.
+The resulting trajectories were sampled randomly over 25000 frames, from which fatty acid monomers, dimers and trimers were selected for subsequent steps (1000 of each n-mer per phospholipid type).
 Multimers were identified based on geometric proximity: molecules with geometric centers within 5\,\unit{\angstrom} were considered dimers, and those within 6\,\unit{\angstrom} of a dimer were classified as part of a trimer.
 For cholesterol-containing fragments, only those clusters including at least one cholesterol molecule were retained.

 \textbf{Carbohydrates.} A library of 52 common monosaccharides, including both pentose and hexose structures in $\alpha$ and $\beta$ anomeric configurations, was used to construct disaccharides in PyMOL~\cite{PyMOL}.
 Additionally, we sampled saccharide–peptide linkages, including N-glycosylation involving arginine residues and O-glycosylation involving threonine and serine.
 These glycosylated residues were capped with ACE and NME groups to mimic peptide termini.
 In total, 2959 disaccharide structures were generated, representing one unique combination of pentose/hexose and $\alpha$/$\beta$ configuration for each glycosidic linkage and 150 saccharide–peptide molecules.